lfelipediniz/MazeRunner/README.md

 # EscapeMaze
-Solving the Maze Navigation Challenge with DFS Algorithm with Stack
+Mastering Maze Navigation Challenges Using the DFS Algorithm with a Stack